Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

 Randomized smoothing bounds can be improved further using ensemble-based methods.
 These methods work by aggregating the results of multiple classifiers, somewhat similar to how RS involves smoothing the base classifier with multiple noisy inputs and using those results to create the base classifier.

-Horváth, Müller, et al. \cite{b60} theoretically motivate why ensembles are a particularly suitable choice as base models for RS and then empirically verify this choice, obtaining state-of-the-art results in multiple settings.
+\cite{b60} empirically verify choosing ensembles as base models for RS and obtain state-of-the-art results in multiple settings.
 The insight around which their work revolves is that reduced variance of ensembles over the perturbations introduced in RS leads to significantly more consistent classifiers.
 Additionally, they introduce a data-dependent adaptive sampling scheme for RS that enables a significant decrease in sample complexity of RS for predetermined radii, thus reducing its computational overhead.
-The modeling approach is mathematically related to the work by Tumer \& Ghosh \cite{b96}, which focuses on analyzing data and model choices to reduce classifier correlation for all ensemble methods, not just randomized smoothing.
+The modeling approach is mathematically related to the work by \cite{b96}.
 RS requires augmenting data with large amounts of noise, which leads to a drop in accuracy.
-To overcome this, there is a training-free, modified smoothing approach, Smooth-Reduce, that leverages patching of images and aggregation to improve classifier certificates \cite{b29}.
-This approach is different from a simple ensemble technique, which is computationally expensive, and rather involves patch sampling.
-For this, the authors study two aggregation schemes and show that both approaches provide better certificates in certified accuracy compared to concurrent approaches.
-They also provide theoretical guarantees for such certificates and empirically show significant improvements over other methods that require expensive retraining and even extend this approach to videos.
+Smooth-reduce, by \cite{b29}, a training-free, modified smoothing approach overcomes this by leveraging the patching of images and aggregation to improve classifier certificates.
+This approach is different from a simple ensemble technique, which is computationally expensive, and instead involves patch sampling.
+They provide theoretical guarantees for such certificates and empirically show significant improvements over other methods.
+They also extend this approach to videos.

-The Smoothed WEighted ENsembling (SWEEN) scheme improves the robustness of RS classifiers using ensemble techniques that generally can help achieve optimal certified robustness \cite{b48}.
-The authors make use of a $\gamma$-robustness index as a measure of optimality.
+The Smoothed WEighted ENsembling (SWEEN) scheme by \cite{b37} improves the robustness of RS classifiers using ensemble techniques that generally can help achieve optimal certified robustness.
 Theoretical analysis further proves that the optimal SWEEN model can be obtained from training under mild assumptions.
 Additionally, SWEEN does not limit how individual candidate classifiers are trained.
 The model adopts a data-dependent weighted average of neural networks to serve as the base model for smoothing.
 To find the optimal SWEEN model, one must minimize the surrogate loss of $g_{ens}$ over the training set and obtain appropriate weights.
-The major drawback of ensembling is the high execution cost during inference, for which the paper also develops an adaptive prediction algorithm to reduce the prediction and certification cost of the models.
+The major drawback of ensembling is the high execution cost during inference, for which the paper develops an adaptive prediction algorithm to reduce the prediction and certification cost of the models.